ecdestro/nthroot/README.md

 ./nthroot radicand index

-Needs exactly two positive real number arguments for the radicand (the number under the radix) and the index (the number in the upper left corner of the radix)
+Needs exactly two positive real number arguments for the radicand (the number under the radical) and the index (the number in the upper left corner of the radical)

 # The Maths